-The room itself felt dated, but had two comfortable double beds and all the furnishings normally found, including a small fridge.
+The room itself felt dated but had two comfortable double beds and all the furnishings usually found, including a small fridge.
 Setting the small suitcase down on the luggage valet, Levi walked over to the balcony doors and opened them wide, letting the ocean breeze and departing sunlight into the room.
 Madeline sat on the bed closest to him, going over the contents of her purse to make sure nothing was missing.
 It was all intact.
-Sighing, she stretched her arms over her head, and let herself fall flat on her back on the bed.
+Sighing, she stretched her arms over her head and let herself fall flat on her back on the bed.
 The warm air was heavenly against her skin.

-Levi stepped out on the balcony and leisurely stripped his black t-shirt up and over his head, tossing it on the bed next to Madeline.
+Levi stepped out onto the balcony and leisurely stripped his black t-shirt up and over his head, tossing it on the bed next to Madeline.
 Tilting his head back, he ran both his hands slowly through his silky black hair before turning around to face her.

 She could not take her eyes off his body.
 The cut of his muscles, his perfectly tanned skin, the way his hips swayed seductively as he slowly approached the bed she laid on.